apache/airflow/CONTRIBUTING.rst

 * **Integration tests** are available in the Breeze development environment that is also used for Airflow Travis CI tests.
-Integration test are special tests that require additional services running, such as Postgres, Mysql, Kerberos, etc. clearly marked as integration tests but soon they will be clearly separated by the ``pytest`` annotations.
+Integration test are special tests that require additional services running, such as Postgres, Mysql, Kerberos, etc.

 * **System tests** are automatic tests that use external systems like Google Cloud Platform.
 These tests are intended for an end-to-end DAG execution.